 In some cases, such as when using the budget planner, you might have to estimate certain costs, such as your health and car costs.
-No one knows how much car repairs or health issues might cost so you might want to do some research on relevant websites to get an estimate.
+No one knows how much car repairs or health issues might cost so you might want to do some research to get an estimate.

 Can I see the working out for my calculations?

 Yes, you can.
 On the top of each calculator there’s a button which says ‘working’.
 This will give you a breakdown of how the calculator has come up with the final figure.
 The only exception to this is the budget planner, which currently does not have a working tab.

 finder.com.au has a range of calculators suited to home loans, credit cards and more.
 To access these visit our calculator page.